Sine Mora: Development and marketing

 Reiker cited several bullet hell shooters, such as Battle Garegga, Einhänder, and Under Defeat as influences for the game.
 "Sine Mora is our tribute to the amazing games that we played over the last 30 years" said Reiker.
 The designers originally voiced the characters in Hungarian as a placeholder for other languages, however the idea appealed to them so much that they kept the language and provided translations via subtitles for non-Hungarian speaking players.
-Akira Yamaoka of Grasshoper Manufacture, best known for his music in the Silent Hill series, scored the game's music.
+Akira Yamaoka of Grasshopper Manufacture, best known for his music in the Silent Hill series, scored the game's music.
 Yamaoka was inspired by 1970s electronic music and used that to create the score to match the diesel-punk setting.
 Of the soundtrack he stated, "I had to create something that would be worthy for this game as well as sound that could actually enhance the game when matched with the visuals."

 Digital Reality held a contest where fans could guess the game's release date.
 Those who guessed correctly would get a chance to receive a free copy of the game.
 The winner was determined from a lottery based on the score a team member had while playing through the game.
 Sine Mora was shown at Gamescom and Penny Arcade Expo (PAX).
 T-shirts and other promotional merchandise were given away at PAX.
 Contests for the merchandise were also conducted via the game's official Facebook page.

 Prior to the E3 2012 convention, it was announced that Sine Mora will also be released on the PlayStation Vita.
+This version contains a new hero, Wilhelmine Muller, coming from the world of "Under Defeat", with a new weapon and chromosomes.
+It was later announced that the game will be available for the PlayStation 3 as well.

 On July 16, 2013, the game has been released on iOS via the iTunes Store by developer Pocket Scientists.
 Android and Amazon Kindle Fire versions will follow.